rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 1. Access to controller via SSH.

-In this lab the WLC was pre-set with Out Of Band interface configurations.
 Access the controller CLI via SSH using mRemoteNG App.
 Once there go to connections and click on **C9800**.

 Login with the following credentials: